Population of Algeria

 Ethnic and Religious Groups

 Most Algerians identify themselves as Arabs and speak the Algerian dialect of Arabic.
 An important minority (25 to 30 percent) is Berber-speaking and identifies with cultural traditions predating the arrival of the Arabs.
 The Berbers are spread over various regions and speak various dialects.
 Almost all Algerians adhere to Islam, with a very small Christian minority.
 Since 1962, a few European settlers have chosen to remain in Algeria, as has a tiny Jewish minority.
-Near the south-western city of Tindouf, some 160,000 people from the Western Sahara live in refugee camps.
+Near the south-western city of Tindouf, thousands of people from the Western Sahara live in refugee camps.
 The continuing Moroccan occupation of this former Spanish colony has made the refugees into semi-permanent inhabitants of Algeria, which has always supported their claim to independence.
 In more recent years, people from various West African countries have settled in Algeria, mostly as a result of their (unsuccessful) attempts to migrate to Europe.